carsonwoods/clock-widget-ubersicht/README.md

-# clock-widget-Übersicht
+# Square-Clock-Widget
-Simple plain text widget for Übersicht
+Minimalist Square Clock Widget for Übersicht

 #How to Use
 1. Install Übersicht from http://tracesof.net/uebersicht/